Explore Jobs

 How to Write an Immediate Resignation Letter

 1. Formal letterhead.
-Stick to the formal business letter format here, which means kicking things off with a formal letterhead.
-This should include your name, position, contact information, and the date.
-For a physical letter, put these things at the top.
-In an email, you can put this information at the bottom, after your sign off.
+Start with a formal business letter format, including your name, position, contact information, and the date.
+For a physical letter, place this information at the top.
+In an email, include it at the bottom after your sign-off.

 Immediate Resignation Letter Example